clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 1. The `CallerIdentity`, the `Identity` of the client that called the reducer.
 2. The `Status` of the reducer run, one of `Committed`, `Failed` or `OutOfEnergy`.
-3. The error message, if any, that the reducer returned.
+3. If we get a `Status.Failed`, an error message is nested inside that we'll want to write to the console.

 It also takes a variable amount of additional arguments that match the reducer's arguments.